lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 ## Results

 This chapter provides an overview of the results achieved during the development of the project.
 The objective of the project was to develop an autonomous system that can detect objects in a specific environment and relocate them to a designated location.
-In order to achieve this, a robot arm was designed and programmed to perform a series of tasks.
+In order to achieve this, a robot arm was programmed to perform a series of tasks.

 The first task was to detect the objects present in the environment using computer vision algorithms.
 This involved using a camera mounted on the robot arm to capture images of the workspace and then processing these images to identify the objects present.
 Once the objects were detected, the robot arm used its gripper to pick up each object and relocate it to a designated location.
 The gripper features force feedback to prevent object damage and avoid simulation glitches.

-The results of the project were successful, as demonstrated by the before and after images shown below.
+The results of the project are demonstrated by the before and after images shown below.
 The first image shows a cluttered table containing objects with randomized positions, while the second image shows the same table after the robot arm has organized the objects.

 <div class="center-div">
   <img src="./workspace-cluttered.jpg" width = "80%" class = "center-image" alt="Figure 8: Cluttered workspace at the start of the simulation" >